-variability over a reference period, the signal again is greatly amplified in tropical regions, where a median WSDI of up to three month is projected for Amazonia, East and West Africa and South-East Asia (see Tab.
-S2).
+Since this index is derived relative to natural variability over a reference period, the signal again is greatly amplified in tropical regions, where a median WSDI of up to three month is projected for Amazonia, East and West Africa and South-East Asia (see Table S2).
 Given that the WSDI only measures the longest consecutive interval, such an increase can be interpreted as entering a new climate regime for these tropical regions (Diffenbaugh and Scherer, 2011; Mora et al., 2013; King et al., 2015).

 A meaningful assessment of impacts requires not only an assessment of absolute changes, but these also have to be interpreted in the light of regional climate conditions.
-It is the regional natural climate variability that arguably determines a "climate normal" to which human systems as well as ecosystems might be adapted to (Hansen et al., 2012; Coumou and Robinson, 2013).
-While this may hold as a general assumption for a range of impacts concerning human health as well as ecosystems, it is important to note that the severity of certain climate impacts may also depend on the exceedance of absolute thresholds, as has been shown for temperature effects on crop yields, for example (Deryng et al., 2014; Smith et al., 2014).
-The choice of an either relative or absolute representation of changes in climate impacts thus has to be made in light of the impact of interest.
-In addition, a normalization by the standard deviation similar to the one applied here has been shown to introduce statistical biases arising from a limited sample size of the reference period (Sippel et al., 2015) that we do not account for in the results presented here.
+It is the regional natural climate variability that determines a "climate normal" to which

+- 10 human systems as well as ecosystems are adapted (Hansen et al., 2012; Coumou and Robinson, 2013).
+While this may hold as a general assumption for a range of impacts concerning human health as well as ecosystems, it is important to note that the severity of certain climate impacts may also depend on the exceedance of absolute thresholds, as has been shown for temperature effects on crop yields, for example (Deryng et al., 2011).
+The severity of the se - 15 2014; Smith et al., 2014).
+The choice of an either relative or absolute representation of changes in climate impacts thus has to be made in the light of the impact of interest.